 One last thing.
 The pork is even more intensely flavoured the next day so it will be back to back tacos for a couple of days.
 Hope you don’t mind!

-- 1 kg pork leg, cut into 5cm chunks
+- 1 kg pork leg or shoulder, cut into 5cm chunks

 - Pork Marinade

 - ¾ cup white wine or apple cider vinegar